-Bob McDonald’s mom moved into an assisted living community in December 2017.
+Bob’s mom, Winifred, moved into an assisted living community in December 2017.
 At first, it was great.
-McDonald’s mother-in-law lived in the same community, and it was easy for him to pop in and out.
+Bob’s mother-in-law lived in the same community, and it was easy for him to pop in and out.
 But it wasn’t as centrally located for his sisters, and Winifred had to rely on her children to supplement her income.
 She didn’t like that, so they went back to the drawing board.

-When asked what advice McDonald would offer other adult children who are in this position, he says: “Involve your parent.
+When asked what advice Bob would offer other adult children who are in this position, he says: “Involve your parent.
 Don’t make the decision for them.”

 2. Companion Apartments Are an Option

-When Hannah Delaney’s* mom was told by doctors that she wasn’t safe to live at home, she moved into an assisted living community.
-A few months later, the staff told Delaney that she needed memory care, which increased the monthly fee a couple of thousand dollars — and that just wasn’t in the budget.
+When Hannah’s mom was told by doctors that she wasn’t safe to live at home, she moved into an assisted living community.
+A few months later, the staff told Hannah that she needed memory care, which increased the monthly fee a couple of thousand dollars — and that just wasn’t in the budget.

-Delaney started Googling memory care communities within a 20-minute radius of where she lived and found The Arbors at Stoughton.
+Hannah started Googling memory care communities within a 20-minute radius of where she lived and found The Arbors at Stoughton.
 She called to get the pricing.
-Although a single suite was still out of reach, Delaney learned that The Arbors offers companion apartments.
+Although a single suite was still out of reach, Hannah learned that The Arbors offers companion apartments.